ikatzarski/scripts/typescript/README.md

 Please install [Yarn](https://yarnpkg.com/en/)

+## Not working

+TSLint and Prettier do not currently work in VSCode.
+WebStorm picks up the linter and Prettier configuration files succesfully.

 ## Execute from command line

 - Create a typescript project in your `current working directory` in a folder named `ts_app`: